songlinjian/Yeti-Project/doc/Apply_research_grant.md

 ### Total funds requested in AUD

 ```
-Amount in AUD
+Amount in AUD： 31,000
 ```
 * Equipments

 ```
-Description
+Description：

 Amount in AUD
 ```
 * Personnel (salaries for staff hired for research project)

 ```
-Description
+Description：There nare two full time staff and 4 part-time engineers for Yeti DNS project in BII.
+It will be appriciated to cover part of the cost of personnel.

-Amount in AUD
+Amount in AUD :12,0000
 ```
 * Professional services (consultant fees)

 ```
-Description
+Description: Expert consulting paid by hourly rate, and invite expert to travel

-Amount in AUD
+Amount in AUD: 13,000
 ```
 * Research expenses

 ```
-Description
+Description: Print, publication

-Amount in AUD
+Amount in AUD: 1,000
 ```
 * International travel

 ```
-Description
+Description: To attend APNIC meeting for one time

-Amount in AUD
+Amount in AUD: 5,000
 ```
 * Support Services